michellemcone/acs-engine/README.md

 These guides show how to create your first deployment:

 * [Kubernetes Walkthrough](docs/kubernetes.md) - shows how to create a Linux or Windows Kubernetes cluster on Azure
-* [OpenShift Walkthrough](docs/openshift.md) - shows how to create an OpenShift cluster on Azure

 These guides cover more advanced features to try out after you have built your first cluster: